-Sr No. Particulars Year ended March 31, 2022 As at 31st March, 2021 1.
-Other Claims a) Differences in balances as per bank loan confirmations and books of accounts mainly on account of interest rate resetting are under reconciliation with the bankers.
+?
+Sr No. Particulars Year ended As at 3 March 31, 2023 31st March, 2022 , a) Differences in balances as per bank loan confirmations and books of accounts mainly on 251.36 80.07 ۱ٍ ٔ account of interest rate resetting are under reconciliation with the bankers.
 The company expect to settle these soon and do not anticipate any further liability on account of interest.
-Wasse-Steeler!
-12.53
+L